 3. Be More Consistent in all areas of my life

 I have fallen into a very bad habit of being an inconsistent friend, partner, and professional.
-A post all about the joys of falling into post-grad depression is coming soon, but upon really delving into all of that I realised how much better my life is when I just act consistently.
+Falling into post-grad depression really fucked up my productivity, and after finally heading back to therapy and getting my shit together, I realised how much better my life is when I just act consistently.
 For the lucky neuro-typical homies out there who are not burdened with having to live with a mental illness, it may be super obvious to you that forging and sticking with healthy habits makes your life better.
 However, for the anxious bean behind my extroverted exterior, getting to the conclusion that doing good things = living a better life takes a little bit more time.
 I am happy to announce though, that as of C-Day, I have reached the conclusion!
 Mid-year goal number three is to make sure I do everything more consistently from talking to my pals, to going to the gym, to writing for this here blog.

 4. Take care of myself

 Self-care is something I have always been very passionate about, from the memes of taking a bath after doing something like getting the mail to taking a weekend off to play games after a stressful work week, I totally think everyone needs to learn to balance work and play in a way that is healthiest for them.
 For the next 6 months of this year, my version of taking care of myself is going to focus more on physical and mental well being by going to the gym, eating better, and taking time for myself to reset and recharge when necessary.
 It’s unacceptable that my iPhone gets recharged more than I do.